-That older post focused heavily on Amazon tools like the email features in the Kindle apps for iOS and Android, and Kindle.amazon.com.
+That older post focused heavily on Amazon tools like the email export features in the Kindle apps for iOS and Android (which are now available on the Kindle and Kindle Fire).
 This post covers just non-Amazon tools you can use to manage your Kindle clippings.

 There are a wide variety of tools out there, including some as simple as the one that converts your myclippings text file into a CSV.
 (That sounds strange, I know, but if you use spreadsheets a lot then this would be a great first step.)

 Microsoft’s note-taking app has a tool where you can clip a webpage and import it into a notebook.
 Evernote has a similar tool, and you can use them to snag your notes and highlights by going to kindle.amazon.com/your_highlights and clipping the page.

 To be honest, I don’t find either tool very useful; they grab the whole page rather than the key parts.
 A more focused tool would be better.